MubashraIftikhar/Accuknox-Assignment/Problem3/README.md

 1. Installed KubeArmor on the same `kind` cluster used in Problem 1.
 2. Wrote a `KubeArmorPolicy` targeting pods labeled `app: wisecow` in the `wisecow` namespace.
-3. The policy **blocks**:
+3. The policy **blocks**: [policy *action* is set to Block; actual enforcement is audit-only in this Kind setup — see note below]
    - Interactive shells (`/bin/bash`, `/bin/sh`) — prevents an attacker (or anyone via `kubectl exec`) from getting a shell inside the container.
    - Package managers (`apt`, `apt-get`) and download tools (`curl`, `wget`) — prevents installing or pulling in extra tools at runtime.
    - Reads of sensitive files (`/etc/shadow`, `/etc/passwd`).
-4. Applied the policy and captured a real policy violation by attempting a blocked action.
+4. Applied the policy and captured a real policy violation by attempting a blocked action. [attempting an action the policy is configured to block — the attempt succeeded and was logged, not prevented, due to the Kind/LSM limitation below]

 ## Why this is "zero trust"